Andrew Beattie

 Children's Fiction

 I have spoken about my book The Secret in the Tower to groups of both children and adults - as set out below.
-Please contact me if you would like me to do a talk at your school.
+Please contact me if you would like me to do a talk at your school about this book or my second work of historical fiction for children, The Angel Player.

 October 2022